Ensono/amido.github.io/docs/testing.md

 docker run -e SONAR_HOST_URL=https://sonarcloud.io -e SONAR_TOKEN=$SONAR_TOKEN -e SONAR_PROJECT_KEY=$SONAR_PROJECT_KEY -e SONAR_ORGANIZATION=$SONAR_ORGANIZATION -e BUILD_NUMBER=1.2.3 -v $(pwd):/usr/src --rm -it amidostacks/ci-sonarscanner /bin/bash -c 'cd /usr/src && sonar-scanner'
 ```

-## Consumer Driven Contract Testing with Pact
+## Consumer-Driven Contract Testing with Pact

-Consumer Driven Contract (CDC) Testing is a pattern that allows a consumer (i.e:
+Consumer-Driven Contract (CDC) Testing is a pattern that allows a consumer (i.e:
 a client) and a provider (i.e. an API provider) to communicate using an agreed
 contract (a pact).

-The following documentation is an overview of the Pact implementation as part of the templated SSR webapp.
+The following documentation is an overview of the Pact implementation as part of the templated SSR web app.
 See [packages](./packages.md) for a link to the source code.

 _Note: The `beforeAll` and `afterAll` hooks in Jest is not before all tests but
 before each file._